- Underrated and overlooked by Windows users, disk management is important for your PC's lifespan.

 It can also serve as a recovery software because it completely recovers data from previously created partitions.

 EaseUS is one of the most respectable software companies that develop various utilities for Windows.
 Their Partition Master software is one of the best disk management tools for Windows you can find.

 It features all you need to keep your partitions in top shape.

 With EaseUS, you can create, format, explore, delete, and convert partitions.
 Additionally, it allows you to move, resize, and hide/unhide existing partitions, without losing your data.

 EaseUS supports hard drives with up to 4TB of space, so you can use it to manage basically any partition.
 It also has the ability to move the OS to SSD, which is an extremely useful feature.

-If you like command-line tools, SMART Monitoring Tools is the right disk-monitoring program for you.
-This tool will give you everything you need to know about your disk‘s SMART status, simply by entering one command into the command line.
+This tool developed by SourceForge will give you everything you need to know about your disk‘s SMART status, simply by entering one command into the command line.